Understanding Autism: Frequently Asked Questions

 10. Are there different degrees of autism?

 Yes, autism is a spectrum disorder, meaning it varies widely in severity and manifestation.
 Some individuals may require significant support, while others may lead largely independent lives.
-The Autism Research Institute discusses the different degrees of autism.
+The National Autistic Society discusses the different degrees of autism.

 11. How do I know if I am slightly autistic?